-A report by The Relevancy Group analyzed the data elements that marketers used most often to segment and personalize their email campaigns.
-41% indicated demographic data, 39% used geographic data, with additional respondents citing customer satisfaction survey data (34%) and clickthroughs on email offers (33%) as the top data elements.
+In an older report by The Relevancy Group, data elements that marketers used most often to segment and personalize their email campaigns included demographic data (41%), geographic data (39%), with additional respondents citing customer satisfaction survey data (34%) and clickthroughs on email offers (33%) as the top data elements.

 Three: Clean Your Email Lists

 Like all data, email lists go bad.
 People move, change their names, and leave jobs.
 Data lists should be regularly cleansed and updated.
 For example, if you have missing emails, an email append solution can match email addresses to postal addresses.
 Solutions can also be used to validate addresses by flagging undeliverables, correct syntactical errors, identify spam traps and more.